voxpupuli/puppet-systemd/README.md

 or as a hash via the `systemd::loginctl_users` parameter.

 ### Systemd Escape Function
-Escapes strings as `systemd-escape` command does.
+Partially escape strings as `systemd-escape` command does.

+This functions only escapes a subset of chars.
+Non ASCII character will not escape.

 ```puppet
 $result = systemd::escape('foo::bar/')